Personal-Library/api-guildroster/README.md

 ## Description

-This API stores the backend for a guild roster application, which is a project that allows officers to maintain an up to date roster that contains useful information about guild members.
+This API stores the backend for a guild roster application, which is a project that allows users to maintain an up to date roster that contains useful information about guild members.

 ## Technologies